ppssvv/BHgamedata-parser/Readme.md

 1. Follow instructions

 When parsing one file - you can use absolute path or relative to `/templates` folder.
-If you want to parse several files together - put them in respective folder inside `/template`.
-For example, `/templates/DialogueData/...`
+If you want to parse several files together - put them inside `/template`.
+For example, `/templates/...`

 ## Building manually
 > You need to have installed GO (get from [go.dev](https://go.dev)) version 1.19 or higher